-- 2. Communication Skills & Teamwork: Effective communication and professional exchange of information are essential to creating therapeutic and ethically sound relationships.
-These skills include verbal, non-verbal, written, and electronic communication with patients, their families, physicians, specialists, and all members of the healthcare team.
-Physician Assistant students are expected to: - // Develop and demonstrate effective, professional and ethical interpersonal and communication skills; - // Demonstrate maturity, flexibility and emotional stability appropriate for working in the healthcare setting; - // Demonstrate competency in oral and written communication that meet the medical and legal standards established for healthcare professionals; - // Demonstrate their ability to work effectively with other healthcare professionals. - 3.
-Patient-centered Care: Physician Assistant students are expected to learn to provide patient care that is respectful of and responsive to individual patient preferences, needs, and values.
+PLO2 Communication Skills & Teamwork: Effective communication and professional exchange of information are essential to creating therapeutic and ethically sound relationships.
+These skills include verbal, non-verbal, written and electronic communication with patients, their families, physicians, specialists and all members of the health care team.
+Physician Assistant students are expected to:

+• Develop and demonstrate effective, professional and ethical interpersonal and communication skills;

+- Demonstrate maturity, flexibility and emotional stability appropriate for working in the health care setting; - Demonstrate competency in oral and written communication that meet the medical and legal standards established for health care professionals; - Demonstrate their ability to work effectively with other healthcare professionals.

+PLO 3 Patient-Centered Care: Physician Assistant students are expected to learn to provide patient care that is respectful of and responsive to individual patient preferences, needs and values.
 Moreover, students are expected to learn that patient values guide all clinical decision making practices.
-Physician Assistant students are expected to: - // Understand the influence of culture, biases and attitudes on health and healthcare practices; - // Demonstrate empathy, respect and appropriate sensitivity to perspectives, values and cultural norms that are other than one's own; - // Access and utilize evidence-based recommendations and guidelines for patient-centered clinical practice; - # Effectively demonstrate skills in obtaining patient history that addresses the unique preferences, values, needs and cultural/spiritual norms of each patient and their family, and develop patient management plans that are in concordance with those elements; - // Work effectively with other members of the healthcare team, including the patient and family, to provide care that is responsive to the patient's needs; - // Utilize patient education and counseling techniques, including information technology, that are appropriate and responsive to a patient's age, preferences, values, culture, and norms.
+Physician Assistant students are expected to:

+- Understand the influence of culture, biases and attitudes on health and health care practices - Demonstrate empathy, respect and appropriate sensitivity to perspectives, values and cultural norms that are other than one's own - Access and utilize evidence-based recommendations and guidelines for patient-centered clinical practice - Effectively demonstrate skills in obtaining patient history that addresses the unique preferences, values, needs and cultural/spiritual norms of each patient and his/her family, and develop patient management plans that are in concordance with those elements - Work effectively with other members of the health care team, including the patient and family, to provide care that is responsive to the patient's needs - Utilize patient education and counseling techniques, including information technology, that are appropriate and responsive to a patient's age, preferences, values, culture and norms.

-- 4. Professional Development: Professionalism is the expression of positive values and ideals as care is delivered, and it involves prioritizing the interests of those being served above one's own.
-As members of a healthcare profession, it is imperative that the highest professional standards be maintained at all times.
-Physician Assistant students are expected to: - // Conduct themselves in a professional manner in all academic and clinical settings; - // Demonstrate excellent interpersonal skills, reliability, responsibility, empathy, respect, and integrity; - // Demonstrate professional relationships with other healthcare providers; - // Demonstrate a commitment to ongoing professional development and ethical practice; - // Demonstrate culturally appropriate care in a diverse patient population. - 5.
-Evidence-based Practice: Evidence-based practice includes the process through which Physician Assistant students engage in utilizing informational technology to access medical research and information for the purpose of providing medical care.
-Physician Assistant students are expected to: - // Locate, appraise, and integrate evidence from scientific studies related to their patients' health; - // Critically evaluate medical literature using their knowledge of study design and statistical methods to inform their clinical practice; - // Identify and evaluate current medical literature to enhance their medical knowledge; - // Identify and evaluate current medical literature used in clinical decision making related to best practice standards.
+PLO 4 Professional Development: Professionalism is the expression of positive values and ideals as care is delivered, and it involves prioritizing the interests of those being served above one's own.
+As members of a health care profession, it is imperative that the highest professional standards be maintained at all times.
+Physician Assistant students are expected to:

+- Conduct themselves in a professional manner in all academic and clinical settings; - Demonstrate excellent interpersonal skills, reliability, responsibility, empathy, respect and integrity; - Demonstrate professional relationships with other health care providers; - Demonstrate a commitment to ongoing professional development and ethical practice; - Demonstrate culturally appropriate care in a diverse patient population.

+PLO 5 Evidence based practice: Evidence based practice includes the process through which Physician Assistant students engage in utilizing informational technology to access medical research and information for the purpose of providing medical care.
+Physician Assistant students are expected to:

+- Locate, appraise, and integrate evidence from scientific studies related to their patients' health; - Critically evaluate medical literature using their knowledge of study design and statistical methods to inform their clinical practice; - Identify and evaluate current medical literature to enhance their medical knowledge; - Identify and evaluate current medical literature used in clinical decision making related to best practice standards.

-GRADUATION REQUIREMENTS
+Graduation Requirements

-- Completion of all program courses and supervised clinical practice experiences with a grade of C or better; - Satisfactory discharge of all University and program debts.
+- 1. Completion of all program courses and supervised clinical practice experiences with a grade of C or better; - 2.
+Satisfactory discharge of all university and program debts.